Congo Bongo Game

 Congo Bongo is similar to Donkey Kong

-Congo Bongo is an arcade platform game similar in many ways to Donkey Kong, but with an isometric perspective.
-The player takes control of a safari hunter who is searching for an ape named Bongo, determined to punish him for setting the hunter's tent on fire.
-The game consists of four one-screen stages, each with an objective to jump on platforms and reach the top.
-Various animals will try to stop the protagonist: for example, in the first level a large gorilla throws coconuts at him.
-The hero has no offensive abilities and must jump or otherwise avoid enemy attacks.
-Stages may contain obstacles or hazardous spots that would kill off the main character.
+Congo Bongo is an arcade platform game similar to Donkey Kong but with an isometric perspective.
+Players control a safari hunter searching for an ape named Bongo, seeking revenge for setting the hunter's tent on fire.
+The game has four one-screen stages where the goal is to jump on platforms and reach the top.
+Different animals, like a gorilla throwing coconuts in the first level, try to stop the protagonist.
+The hero cannot attack and must jump or avoid enemy attacks.
+Stages may also have obstacles or hazardous spots that can kill the character.